AKAlexsey/football_seasons/README.md

 I have decided to implement high performant API.
 To provide it i put data about all games into Mnesia table.
 Most of code related to this purpose located in `/football_seasons/lib/football_seasons/caching/`.
-Each record in Mnesia contains game statistics teams names and cached JSON and Protobuf versions those response to API clients.
+Each record in Mnesia contains game statistics and cached JSON and Protobuf versions those return to API clients.
 API requests handled by plug router `FootballSeasonsWeb.ApiRouter`.
 To compare high performant and usual version of API i added `/api/db_seasons` where data gets from DB.